asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "Mae completed her University of York final year integrated masters project in the lab, working on clonal evolution in the 100kGP bladder cancer cohort, earning a first class degree overall.
 After graduating Mae returned to the group to continue her work on the 100kGP bladder cancer cohort, developing her skills in bioinformatics and presenting her work to academic and clinical audiences.
 Mae really enjoyed the different pace of research as a career rather than as a student!"
 %}

+<span style="font-size:1.1em;">Mwenda Rintari</span> *MBiol project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/MwendaRintari.jpg"
+	content = "Mwenda joined the lab in September 2023 to undertake his final year MBiol project.
+With a passion for data science and omics, Mwenda's project offers him a great opportunity to enhance his bioinformatics skills.
+The project will generate WGS and RNAseq data from patients with metachronous upper tract and bladder urothelial carcinoma to evaluate the role of clonal seeding in UC recurrence.
+This project is supported by York Against Cancer and Action Bladder Cancer UK.
+Mwenda is now pursuing a PhD in cancer omics."
+%}